 -High Point: Ft.
 2,646’ at mile 125.1 – Moose River Plains

 The riding is a mix of pavement, dirt road, two track and single track.
 The trails are very rugged, rocky and laced with roots.
-Some are sublimely rideable while others force you to slog across creeks, bushwack, route find and hike-a-bike.
+Some are sublimely rideable while others force you to slog across creeks and rock gardens, bushwack, route find and hike-a-bike.
 Be prepared for everything!

 TATR can be ridden May – October.
 Although the summer months (July-August) are the warmest and potentially driest, there will be lots of biting insects.
 Fall is perhaps the best time of year with perfect temps and no insects but if you push it too late you run the risk of cold weather/rain/snow.